trinsic-id/issuer-reference-app/README.md

-# Streetcred's API Example
+# Streetcred's API Quickstart
+This demo shows how to add Streetcred API calls into a nodejs app with our service client.
+It also shows a webhook implementation can create automated workflows in your app.

+## Use Case
+In this simple use case, you control a (very simple) issuer portal for your organization, which can issue a business card to anyone with a mobile wallet in your organization.
+Once a business card is issued, that holder can verify their phone

+## Install mobile wallet

+### iOS
+ 1. If you are using iOS, download the [streetcred identity agent](https://apps.apple.com/us/app/streetcred-identity-agent/id1475160728)

+### Android
+ 1. If you are using Android, download the [Mattr Proton Wallet](https://redir.streetcred.id/lRaAnnBiSkZx)

 ## Steps to issue a business card:

-### Install mobile wallet
- 1. If you are using iOS, download the [streetcred identity agent](https://apps.apple.com/us/app/streetcred-identity-agent/id1475160728)

- 1. If you are using android, download the [Mattr Proton Wallet](https://redir.streetcred.id/lRaAnnBiSkZx)

 ### Prepare issuer portal
  1. clone the repository